-As the market for police body cameras grows globally at an exponential rate, manufacturers have to work extra hard to keep up with the high demand.
+As the market for police body cameras grows globally at an exponential rate, manufacturers have to work extra hard and reduce costs to keep up with the high demand.
 In most cases, that means using cheaper components and having less strict quality control.
-Seeing as about 99% of all police body cameras in the world are manufacturers in China, all the components in those cameras are also made in China, and that’s not a good thing.
+Seeing as about 99% of all police body cameras in the world are manufacturers in China, all the components in those body cameras are also made in China, and that’s not a good thing.

-Wanting to try out newly released technology is ingrained in human nature, but this practice can come with some high risks, especially when these new gadgets are tools used by law enforcement agents.
+Wanting to try out newly released technology is ingrained in human nature, but this practice can come with some high risks, especially when these new gadgets are tools used by police officers.
 In the past years, many Wi-Fi and Bluetooth enabled police body cameras have been released, and now many police departments think that’s an absolutely necessary feature.
 While having cameras that connect wirelessly to computers and other devices makes officers’ lives easier, it also opens new doors for security flaws, as hackers can easily infiltrate wireless-enable police body cameras to tamper with evidence.

-The amount of police body camera manufacturers out there is overwhelming, meaning law enforcement agencies have many options to choose from when shopping for body cameras.
-But that doesn’t mean most of them are high-quality products.
+The amount of police body camera manufacturers out there is overwhelming, meaning law enforcement agencies have too many options to choose from when shopping for body cameras, but that doesn’t mean most of them are high-quality products.
 Some manufacturers seem to not have a comprehensive understanding of their customers’ needs, missing some key aspects of what features their products should have and how they should be manufactured.
 Mounting on the body is one of the biggest issues police body camera manufacturers face, and most of them don’t seem to be trying to fix it or still haven’t found a way.

-With the overwhelming increase of interest for Police body-worn cameras, the Wolfcom 3rd Eye is better than the rest of the body-worn cameras on the market for several reasons.
+With the overwhelming increase of interest for Police body-worn cameras, the WOLFCOM 3rd Eye is better than the rest of the body-worn cameras on the market for several reasons.
 More than just the average body worn camera on the market.
 It is a fact that the Wolfcom 3rd Eye was the very first body-worn camera to record in 1080P full HD.
 The 3rd Eye Body worn camera system has specs that are more advanced.
 Being the only camera with the exclusive OTR switch (one-touch record) makes it even easier for Police officers to start recording video and audio because they already have the OTR switch in the upright position making it ready to be activated at any moment.
 Officers will never miss any type of situation.

-Police officers have their lives on the line every single day fighting for justice, and although a lot of people disagree and think that police officers simply abuse their powers, it is a necessity to have such a force protecting our streets and protecting our citizens.
+Police officers have their lives on the line every single day fighting for justice and, although a lot of people disagree and think that police officers simply abuse their powers, it is a necessity to have such a force protecting our streets and protecting our citizens.
 Without the police, we would live in anarchy and everything would be possible and visible.
 Let’s be completely honest here: some people don’t commit murder because it is illegal and because they are afraid to get caught.
-This should never be the case, but unfortunately, it is, and if the mindset of our society doesn’t evolve past murder and death, we evolve at Wolfcom.
+This should never be the case, but unfortunately, it is, and if the mindset of our society doesn’t evolve past murder and death, we evolve at WOLFCOM.